amanpreet04/k8s-docker-reference/README.md

 # Kubernetes and Docker Guide
-This repository aims to provide a comprehensive guide to containerization with Kubernetes and Docker, offering resources and tutorials to help you master these technologies.
+This repository aims to dump all my learnings in a comprehensive way to help others understand containerization with Kubernetes and Docker.

 ## Why Businesses Love Kubernetes So Much!
 First, let's understand why Kubernetes has so much hype, and why it is the first choice when it comes building and managing applications.
 The following section breaks down the complicated jargons into smaller understandable components.